Fistulas

 • Causes of a fistula

-bowel layers
+Bowel layers

-This can cause small leaks and abscesses to form.
+Fistulas are more common if you have Crohn’s.
+This is because inflammation can spread through all the layers in the bowel wall.
+This inflammation can cause small leaks and abscesses to form.
+An abscess is a buildup of pus.
 As the abscess develops it may hollow out a chamber or hole.
 This can become a channel linking the bowel to:

 • Another loop of bowel